Sammccarthypotter/ExRec/README.md

 **Documentation**

-Download the "Manual.pdf" file from the ExRec Github page.
-This document contains the instructions for using each of the five applications in ExRec as well as a tutorial that uses two sample data sets (also included in the package).Instructions to execute each application can also be found using the "help" command.
-Just cd to the folder containing the application you want to run and then type “help” on the command line (as shown below) followed by enter:
+A user’s manual is also included in the ExRec package.
+This document contains the instructions for using each of the five applications in ExRec as well as a tutorial that uses two sample data sets (also included in the package).
+Instructions on how to execute each application can also be found using the &quot;help&quot; command.
+On the command line, just cd to the folder containing the application you want to run and then type “help” on the command line (as shown below) followed by enter:

-python3 Nexcombine.py
+&gt;python3 Nexcombine.py help

-python3 Phycombine.py
+&gt;python3 Phycombine.py help

-python3 FGT.py
+&gt;python3 FGT.py help

-python3 Nexsplit.py
+&gt;python3 Nexsplit.py help

-python3 Physplit.py
+&gt;python3 Physplit.py help

 License and Warranty

-Please see the file "LICENSE" for details.
+Please see the file &quot;LICENSE&quot; for details.